veloii/bettercharts/README.md

-# Zelr Portfolio
+# Better Charts

-A simple and clean website in TailwindCSS on React, NextJS. ✨
+A better looking classcharts for students.

 ## Run